Collegiate Church of St. Peter and St. Guido

 The Collegiate Church of St. Peter and St. Guido (Collégiale Saints-Pierre-et-Guidon; Sint-Pieter-en-Sint-Guidokerk) is a Catholic collegiate church in the historical centre of Anderlecht, a municipality of Brussels, Belgium.
 It is dedicated to Saint Peter and Saint Guy, the patron saint of Anderlecht.

 The church, in Brabantine Gothic style, was built between the 14th and 16th centuries above an earlier Romanesque crypt.
 Partially attributed to the Flemish architect Jan van Ruysbroeck, it is a notable illustration of late medieval architecture in Brussels.
 Its neo-Gothic spire dates from the 19th century.
 The complex was designated a historic monument in 1938.

 The church is located on the northern side of the Place de la Vaillance/Dapperheidsplein, not far from the Erasmus House, the old beguinage of Anderlecht and the Constant Vanden Stock Stadium (the municipality's main football stadium).
-This area is served by Saint-Guidon/Sint-Guido metro station on line 5 of the Brussels Metro.

 History

 Origins

 The origin of the church probably goes back to the 10th and 11th centuries, or even earlier, in the form of a primitive chapel.
 However, no trace of this construction has survived.
 A chapter of canons was created shortly before 1078 near a family church dedicated to Saint Peter, then the main church of the village of Anderlecht, which had been founded in 1046 by Reinelde d'Aa, a member of an influential family of the Duchy of Brabant.
 This first collegiate church was in the Romanesque style, as attested by the 11th-century crypt that still exists beneath the chancel, and which was intended for the worship of relics.
 In this crypt lies a very old tombstone, resting on two brick pedestals, with no inscription and with only design a branch with a few leaves.
 A long tradition of pilgrimages consider it to be the "tomb" of Saint Guy (Saint Guidon, Saint Guido), the Poor Man of Anderlecht, who died around 1012.
 The following centuries, this "tomb" began to attract a large number of pilgrims, eventually becoming a place of dedication for the saint.